Piyushchopde/Interview-Q-A-For-devops/Kubernetes/Kubernetes_therotocal_QA.md

 Why do you need certificates in Kubernetes, anyware?
 Ans: the API server won't talk to you , if you don't have a signed client certificate.
 So, any client who wants to do ANYTHING with the API server (e.g. even kubectl) better have a signed certificate!

+Why is important to keep etcd secure and encrypted?
+ Answer: etcd data store all your Kubernetes data including Kubernetes secrets

 Pod status: